ShenzhenDecoded

 Top Picks: China eSIM 2026

 Airalo is the largest global eSIM marketplace.
-China plans run on China Mobile (5G-ready in major cities).
+China plans run on China Mobile (not China Unicom).

 • Speed: Fast, 5G where available in Shenzhen